-This website has existed for ten years now.
-We were disappointed that there was no celebration of the 30th anniversary; we hope the 40th will be better appreciated.
+We’re especially disappointed that there was no celebration of the 30th anniversary; apparently nobody cares any more about such an important milestone in the history of “being on-line”.
 We appreciate that many people will consider Viewdata to have been a dead-end technology, but it laid the groundwork for much of what was to come.
 Would the UK have become such a major player in the provision of on-line services were it not for the experience already gained by many companies in running consumer-facing online services?
-We don’t know, but it must have had an impact.
+Who knows, but it must have had an impact.

 On viewdata.org.uk, we celebrate all aspects of Viewdata in the UK, and beyond.
 Obviously we’re concentrating on it’s heyday of the 1980s, before the World Wide Web took over, however that doesn’t stop us from covering current systems too!